didillysquat/reefMapMaker/README.md

 using R- or Python-based packages/scripts.
 However, doing so can often be time consuming and require considerable experience/familiarity with the mapping libraries in question.

-reefMapmaker is designed to enable users with 0 experience in scripting languages to produce publication-ready maps of reef/site locations such as the one shown below.
+reefMapmaker is designed to enable users with no prior experience in scripting languages to produce publication-ready maps of reef/site locations such as the one shown below.
 The output of reefMapMaker is a set of .png and .svg files.
 The .svg file can be imported into a vector-based graphics editor of the user's choice for further manipulation.